seatsio/seatsio-react/README.md

-# seatsio-react, the official Seats.io React wrapper
+# seatsio-react, the official Seats.io React SDK

 React wrapper for rendering [Seats.io](https://www.seats.io) seating charts.
 Brought to you by the Seats.io team.